-Yes, an obligatory form is provided for under Ministerial Implementing Order No 21/2020 of 28 January 2020.
-The form can be downloaded by clicking on this Ministerial Implementing Order No 21/2020 of 28 January 2020.
-The form can be downloaded by clicking on this Ministerial Implementing Order No 21/2020 of 28 January 2020.
+Yes, an obligatory form is provided for under 🔄 Ministerial Implementing Order No 21/2020 of 28 January 2020.
+The form can be downloaded by clicking on this 🔄 link.

 The court registries competent to receive the paper application for a payment order can make the standard form available to individuals on request.
-The electronic form is available to lawyers and solicitors via 🗗 CITIUS.
+The electronic form is available to lawyers and solicitors via 🖃 CITIUS.